KrauseFx/krausefx.com/_posts/2026-02-23-openclaw-my-automation-setup.md

 <img src="/assets/posts/openclaw/beeper-archive.png" />

-This way, when asking my bot "What time is the Christas party of my grandmother", it would automatically search for the relevant group and 1:1 chats to find that information.
+This way, when asking my bot "What time is the Christmas party of my grandmother", it would automatically search for the relevant group and 1:1 chats to find that information.